Reminiscence (2021 film): Production

 In 2013, Lisa Joy's screenplay for the film ended up on The Black List, an annual survey of the most popular unproduced screenplays.
 According to the survey, which polled over 250 film executives, her screenplay received 20 votes for "best" screenplay.
 In January 2019, it was announced that Joy would make her directorial debut with the film, which would star Hugh Jackman and Rebecca Ferguson.
 Jackman previously worked with producer Jonathan Nolan on The Prestige (2006).
-In March 2019, it was reported that Warner Bros. had bought distribution rights to the film.
+In March 2019, it was reported that Warner Bros.
+Pictures had bought distribution rights to the film.
 In August, Thandiwe Newton joined the cast.
 Daniel Wu, Angela Sarafyan, Natalie Martinez, Marina de Tavira and Cliff Curtis joined in October.
 In August 2020, Newton's daughter Nico Parker was also revealed to be in the cast.

 Filming began on October 21, 2019, in New Orleans and Miami.

 Release

 Reminiscence was released by Warner Bros.
 Pictures in the United States on August 20, 2021.
 It premiered at BFI IMAX on August 11, 2021.
 As part of its plans for all of its 2021 titles, Warner Bros. simultaneously streamed it on the HBO Max service in the United States for one month, after which it was removed until the normal home media release schedule period.
 According to Samba TV, an estimated 842,000 households streamed it over its first three days, and during the month it was seen in over 2 million US households.
-It was re-added to HBO Max on January 29, 2022.

 Reminiscence was originally scheduled to be released on April 16, 2021, before the slot was replaced by Mortal Kombat and the former film was left undated due to the COVID-19 pandemic.
 It was later rescheduled for theatrical release in the US on September 3, 2021, and internationally on August 25, 2021.
 The US date was then moved to August 27 to avoid competition with Shang-Chi and the Legend of the Ten Rings, then again to August 20.